 There are many important steps to take as you are finding the right home for your loved one.
-One tip we give to our clients is to set up a tour for the facility you are interested in.
+One tip we give to our customers is to set up a tour for the facility you are interested in.
 Our advisors are more than happy to schedule an on-site tour for you and will give you a list of things to look for as you visit the site.
 Here are a list of questions to ask as you tour your chosen facility.

 1. Does this facility meet my loved one’s needs?